nus-cs2103-AY2122S2/tp/docs/UserGuide.md

     ![images/user-guide/findSamElonResult.png](images/user-guide/findSamElonResult.png)

-### Sorting persons: `sort`
+### Sorting clients: `sort`

-Sorts the list of persons displayed according to one or more keywords.
+Sorts the list of clients displayed according to one or more keywords.

 Format: `sort [!]KEYWORD [[!]MORE_KEYWORDS]…`